Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Introduction

 Here , we present studies of magnetic torque, magnetoresistance, and Hall effect in pulsed magnetic fields up to $70\,$T for micron-sized samples.
-They are tailored from single crystals of \UTe by focused-ion-beam (FIB) microfabrication.
+They are cut from single crystals of \UTe by focused-ion-beam (FIB) microfabrication.
 This enables us to perform measurements in pulsed magnetic fields with enhanced precision in a rather noisy environment compared to steady magnetic fields.
 We trace the metamagnetic and superconducting transitions in the $(b,c)$ plane.
-We confirm the emergence of hfsc around $\theta = 30^\circ$ at fields above $40\,$T. We extrapolate the maximum upper critical field to $\mu_0$\Hc$\approx 73\,$T and determine its variation with angle.
-Furthermore, we show that the high-field Hall coefficient, consisting of the orbital and a significant AHE component, experiences a drastic suppression as the field orientation approaches the hfsc region around $30^\circ$.
-This suggests strong changes in the electronic and magnetic properties of the itinerant charge carriers in UTe$_2$.
-We propose a new interpretation of the AHE at low temperature in the polarized phase of \UTe above \Hm, leading to a scenario that connects the suppression of the AHE around $30^\circ$ and the emergence of the hfsc phase.
+We confirm the emergence of hfSC phase around $\theta = 30^\circ$ at fields above $40\,$T. We extrapolate the maximum upper critical field to $\mu_0$\Hc$\approx 73\,$T and determine its variation with angle.
+We trace the magnetic torque trough \Hm and demonstrate that the spins reside in a non-collinear configuration with a dominant $b$-axis component.
+Furthermore, we show that the high-field Hall coefficient, having an orbital and a significant AHE component, experiences a drastic suppression as the field orientation approaches the hfSC region around $30^\circ$, even though magnetization, magnetic torque and magnetoresistance remain finite.
+We propose a new interpretation of the AHE at low temperature in the polarized phase of \UTe above \Hm, which suggests a scenario connecting the suppression of the AHE around $30^\circ$ and the emergence of the hfSC phase.
+It relies on a field-induced enhancement of the pairing strength together with an angle-dependent band polarization.